Butterfly effect: History

 In The Vocation of Man (1800), Johann Gottlieb Fichte says "you could not remove a single grain of sand from its place without thereby ... changing something throughout all parts of the immeasurable whole".

 Chaos theory and the sensitive dependence on initial conditions were described in numerous forms of literature.
 This is evidenced by the case of the three-body problem by Poincaré in 1890.
 He later proposed that such phenomena could be common, for example, in meteorology.

 In 1898, Jacques Hadamard noted general divergence of trajectories in spaces of negative curvature.
 Pierre Duhem discussed the possible general significance of this in 1908.

 In 1950, Alan Turing noted: "The displacement of a single electron by a billionth of a centimetre at one moment might make the difference between a man being killed by an avalanche a year later, or escaping."

-The idea that the death of one butterfly could eventually have a far-reaching ripple effect on subsequent historical events made its earliest known appearance in "A Sound of Thunder", a 1952 short story by Ray Bradbury.
-"A Sound of Thunder" features time travel.
+The idea that the death of one butterfly could eventually have a far-reaching ripple effect on subsequent historical events made its earliest known appearance in "A Sound of Thunder", a 1952 short story by Ray Bradbury in which a time traveller alters the future by inadvertently treading on a butterfly in the past.

 More precisely, though, almost the exact idea and the exact phrasing —of a tiny insect's wing affecting the entire atmosphere's winds— was published in a children's book which became extremely successful and well-known globally in 1962, the year before Lorenz published:

 In 1961, Lorenz was running a numerical computer model to redo a weather prediction from the middle of the previous run as a shortcut.
 He entered the initial condition 0.506 from the printout instead of entering the full precision 0.506127 value.
 The result was a completely different weather scenario.